HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/wcm_rest_v3/use_wcm_rest_v3.md

 }
 ```

-### Create a new library
+### Creating a new library

-Create a new WCM library:
+To create a new WCM library:

 ```bash
 curl -k -u user:password \